Shallow and Deep Copy

 >>> x = 3 >>> y = xBut even if this internal behaviour appears strange compared to programming languages like C, C++ and Perl, yet the observable results of the assignments answer our expectations.
 But it can be problematic, if we copy mutable objects like lists and dictionaries.

-Python creates only real copies, if it has to, i.e. if the user, the programmer, explicitly demands it.
+Python creates real copies only if it has to, i.e. if the user, the programmer, explicitly demands it.

 We will introduce you to the most crucial problems, which can occur when copying mutable objects, i.e. when copying lists and dictionaries.